-With effect from 1 July 2011, 2010 Rotherham Ltd. the Arm's Length Management Organisation (ALMO) responsible for managing Rotherham MBC's Council housing, will return to direct Council control and the company will be wound up.
-Responsibility for the pensions provision for 2010 Ltd's staff will also return to the Council.
-As a consequence the
+On 1 July 2011, 2010 Rotherham Ltd. the Arm's Length Management Organisation (ALMO) with responsibility for managing the Council's housing stock was returned to direct Council control and the company was wound up.
+As a result, the Council assumed responsibility for the pension's provision of 2010 Ltd's staff and a pension's liability of £2.654m was transferred to the Council in respect of these staff.
+This is shown as a business combination in Note 19.